Orchestra Strings Auditions

 - You only need to play the sections between the brackets.

 - If you would like to play in both orchestras, please prepare GTSO Excerpts only.

 - If you audition for GTSO but are not admitted, you might be assigned to Chamber Orchestra according to your audition results.

-- If you are auditioning for GTSO Concertmaster, please prepare BOTH Violin AND Concertmaster Excerpts.
+- FALL SEMESTER ONLY: If you are auditioning for GTSO Concertmaster, please prepare BOTH Violin AND Concertmaster Excerpts.
 Principals for other sections do not require a separate audition.

 GTSO Audition Materials

 Chamber Orchestra Audition Materials